htquangg/awasm/README.md

   awasm [command]

 Available Commands:
-  deployments Used to manage deployments endpoints   Used to manage endpoints help        Help about any command keys        Used to manage api-keys login       Login into your Awasm account reset       Used to delete all Awasm related data on your machine run         Run the application
+  apikeys     Used to manage api keys deployments Used to manage deployments endpoints   Used to manage endpoints help        Help about any command login       Login into your Awasm account reset       Used to delete all Awasm related data on your machine run         Run the application